alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 There's a good chance at least one of your organisers knows the local area, and your attendees don't.
 So tell them what's available -- what's good near the venue?

-This could be shops, places to eat, where to get emergency medication, that sort of thing.
+This could be shops, places to eat, local attractions, where to get emergency medication, that sort of thing.
-Help them not be stranded in a strange city when the conference is finished for the day.
+Help them not be stranded in a strange city when the conference finishes for the day.

 ### Offer visa invitation letters for people coming from overseas

-If you have international attendees, you may well have somebody who needs a visa to come to the conference.
+If you have international attendees, you may have somebody who needs a visa to come to the conference.

 Writing a letter to say somebody is attending or speaking at your conference is a useful service, and may help their visa application.
 (Sadly, it's [not guaranteed][egypt].)
 Be upfront that this is something you can offer, and tell people how to ask for an invitation letter.

+Respond to requests promptly -- bureaucracy and visa applications move slowly.

+I've been doing the visa invitation letters for PyCon UK -- email me if you'd like our letter template.

 [egypt]: https://www.museumsassociation.org/museums-journal/news/10082018-egyptian-curators-denied-visas